rtam97/C11-CompModNeuPlast/README.md

 1. **Generation of a neuron** with the desired properties, using the `Neuron` class
 2. **Generation of a stimulus** to be applied to the neuron, using the `Stimulus` class
 3. **Generation of a simulation** object, with all the parameters needed to run it, using the `Simulation` class
-4. **Run the simulation** with the given parameters
+4. **Running the simulation** with the given parameters

 ## Usage

-Here is an example for simulating a simple LIF neuron with constant current input
+### Here is an example for simulating a simple LIF neuron with constant current input

 First, the right classes are imported